My Recovery Process After Having a Pulmonary Embolism

 - The Meditation Oasis can be found on iTunes or at their website.

 Meditation and breathing tools can also be found in either an Android or Apple app store.
-There are a number of apps that will monitor breathing and give coaching to help the user pace breathing to a slower, deeper pace.
+There are a number of apps that will monitor breathing and provide coaching to help the user pace their breathing to a slower, deeper pace.
 There are also meditation apps available.

 Yoga is another source of breathing exercises.
-Some of the slower paced yoga forms can also help a patient to increase physical endurance and strength while he or she is recovering from a pulmonary embolism.
+Some of the slower-paced yoga forms can also help a patient increase physical endurance and strength.
 Yoga classes lead by a teacher seem to be the best way to do yoga.
 This way, a teacher can assist and correct a student.
-Also, yoga teachers are able to recommend accommodations if a student is unable to participate with the standard yoga poses.
+Also, yoga teachers are able to recommend accommodations if a student is unable to participate in the standard yoga poses.

 Speech therapists often specialize in breathing exercises.
 Ask your doctor for a possible referral.

-Due to the bed rest, possible heart damage, and lung damage patients often loose a lot of endurance.
-Fatigue and muscle loss are common complaints of pulmonary embolism survivors.
-Once a doctor has cleared exercise it is time to figure out how to get back to where the patient was before the clots.
-Many patients expect to jump right back in to where they were prior to the clots.
+Due to the bed rest, possible heart damage, and lung damage, patients often lose a lot of endurance.
+Fatigue and muscle loss are common complaints.
+Once a doctor has cleared you for exercise, it is time to figure out how to get back to where the patient was before the clots.
+Many patients expect to jump right back into where they were prior to the clots.
 This rarely works out as planned.

 Gentle aerobic exercise is often supported by doctors.
-This may include things like yoga (see above), walking, or swimming.
+This may include things like yoga, walking, or swimming.